Sarah269/psychic-eureka-AI/LLM4_PersonalChatbot/README.md

 # LLM4 PersonalChatbot

 ## Project
-This project interacts with the Hugging Face model llama-2-7b-chat.Q2_K.gguf using Langchain within a Colab notebook.
-A web application chatbot interface was created using Streamlit.
-Model is asked general questions.
+The objective of this project is to interact with the Hugging Face model llama-2-7b-chat.Q2_K.gguf using Langchain within a Colab notebook.
+A web application user interface was developed for the chatbot using Streamlit.

 ## Reference
 Create a Chatbot using Hugging Face and Streamlit, Kavit (zenwraight)